Master of Social Work (MSW)

 With an MSW concentration in Mental Health, your social work career could include:

-- Assessing suicide risk, collaboratively developing safety plans and using a wide variety of interventions for people at risk for suicide
+- Assess suicide risk and use interventions for people at risk for suicide

-- Providing counseling, psychotherapy and other clinical social work services to people with mental health challenges, including mental illness, substance use or trauma
+- Provide counseling, psychotherapy and other clinical social work services

-- Analyzing existing policies and developing new policies relevant to people with trauma, substance use and other mental health challenges
+- Analyze existing policies and develop new policies relevant to people with trauma, substance use and other mental health challenges

 An education that emphasized both micro and macro approaches supported me in enhancing my clinical skills while teaching me how to apply them in community, interpersonal and leadership capacities.
 This gave me a strong foundation to build upon as I stepped into program development and clinical leadership positions.